Relevant Person’s Representative

 Who can be an RPR?

 Sometimes this role is taken unpaid by the person’s friend or family member.
 Sometimes the role is taken by a paid professional, such as an advocate.
-A paid RPR may be needed if there are no friends or family members suitable to be an RPR or if there is a gap before a new RPR can take up the role.
+A paid RPR may be needed if there are no friends or family members suitable and willing to be an RPR or if there is a gap before a new RPR can take up the role.

 What does an RPR do?